Salinas Valley, California

 Ob Hospitalist Group has a partnership with this facility to provide Board Certified OB/GYN hospitalists.
 Our hospitalists are the cornerstone of OBHG's success and, as such, are among our most valuable resources.
 We consistently place highly skilled practitioners by offering a full range of benefits, including outstanding compensation, flexibility to create your own work schedule (typically 8 -10 shifts per block) and paid med-mal coverage.

-Please contact your personal Senior Clinical Recruiter, Jason Tafoya or call him directly at 864.908.3723 for more information about this opportunity.
+Please contact your personal Senior Clinical Recruiter, Natalie Petrizzo or call her directly at 864.908.3830 for more information about this opportunity.

 If you are passionate about people and committed to delivering excellence with each patient encounter we welcome you to join us on our journey to elevate the standard of women’s healthcare.
 View our other opportunities to practice the medicine you desire while living the life you deserve.